kubeedge/website/docs/setup/install-with-keadm.md

 **IMPORTANT NOTES:**

-1. Set flags `--set key=value` for cloudcore helm chart could refer to [KubeEdge Cloudcore Helm Charts README.md](https://github.com/kubeedge/kubeedge/blob/master/manifests/charts/cloudcore/README.md).
+1. Set flags `--set key=value` for cloudcore helm chart could refer to [KubeEdge CloudCore Helm Charts README.md](https://github.com/kubeedge/kubeedge/blob/master/manifests/charts/cloudcore/README.md).

 2. You can start with one of Keadm’s built-in configuration profiles and then further customize the configuration for your specific needs.
 Currently, the built-in configuration profile keyword is `version`.
 Refer to [version.yaml](https://github.com/kubeedge/kubeedge/blob/master/manifests/profiles/version.yaml) as `values.yaml`, you can make your custom values file here, and add flags like `--profile version=v1.9.0 --set key=value` to use this profile. `--external-helm-root` flag provides a feature function to install the external helm charts like edgemesh.

-3. `keadm init` by default, deploys Cloudcore in container mode.
-If you want to deploy Cloudcore as a binary, please refer to [`keadm deprecated init`](#keadm-deprecated-init).
+3. `keadm init` by default, deploys CloudCore in container mode.
+If you want to deploy CloudCore as a binary, please refer to [`keadm deprecated init`](#keadm-deprecated-init).

 Example: